 Students are encouraged to mark all personal items brought to school.
-Students also should write their names in their textbooks.
 Items misplaced (lost) at school are placed in the Lost and Found area in the Front Office.
 Lost and found materials will be disposed of, sent to the clothes closet, or donated to charity on a weekly basis.